mexican-wolf-trance/project2/README.md

 ```
 {
-	"title": "This is the title!"
+	"title": "This is the title!",
 	"body": "This is my message!"
 }
 ```